Pluvie/ion/README.md

 ## Introduction

-⚡️ION⚡️ is a library that aims to uplift and strenghten the C programming language.
+⚡️ION⚡️ is an ANSI C library that aims to uplift and strenghten the C programming language.
 Hence the name *Super C harge*.

 It is designed to be a single header to be included directly in your source code.
 Due to its innovative approach, its main audience are brand new projects or complete